ruthviksharma-d/secure-voting-system-using-aadhar/README.md

 ---
 ## Security Recommendations

 - Do not rely on filename alone—filenames can be changed by anyone.
-Instead, hash the uploaded fingerprint file (e.g., SHA-256) and compare it to a stored fingerprintHash.
+Instead, hash the uploaded fingerprint file and compare it to a stored fingerprint.
-- Integrate a biometric SDK (like VeriFinger or Mantra) to perform pattern matching for true biometric verification.
 - Use a database (SQLite, PostgreSQL, or MongoDB) instead of a flat JSON file to avoid corruption and race conditions.
 - Always perform checks server-side.
 Never trust client-side logic for authentication or vote-locking.
 - Use HTTPS to protect fingerprint uploads and data in transit.